brimdata/zed/zng/docs/spec.md

 The type code follows the field name and is encoded as a `uvarint`.

-A record may contain zero columns.
+A record may not contain zero columns.

 #### 2.1.1.2 Array Typedef